 Expressive freedom arises whenever Mario Brunello makes music.
 The Italian cellist, equally at home as concerto soloist, chamber musician and originator of pioneering projects, has captivated audiences worldwide.
 His poetic artistry has been praised by Gramophone for its ‘great spirit’ and described as ‘intense and passionate’ by The Strad.
-He was born in 1960 at Castelfranco Veneto.
-The surrounding countryside has proved an enduring inspiration, influencing everything from the cellist’s feeling for rubato to his fascination with the interdependence of sound and silence.
-As artistic director of I Suoni delle Dolomiti since 1994, Brunello has invented performances in the high peaks of the Dolomites.
+He was born in 1960 at Castelfranco Veneto; the surrounding countryside has proved an enduring inspiration, influencing everything from the cellist’s feeling for rubato to his fascination with the interdependence of sound and silence.
+As the founder of I Suoni delle Dolomiti Festival, Brunello has invented performances in the high peaks of the Dolomites.

 Brunello’s 2017-18 season includes Schumann’s Cello Concerto with Vasily Petrenko and the Accademia Nazionale di Santa Cecilia, concerts with the Orchestra della Rai and a special project for music and theatre in Naples Teatro San Carlo, Palermo Teatro Massimo and Turin Teatro Regio; he returns to NHK Symphony Orchestra in Tokyo to perform Schnittke’s First Cello Concerto and will tour in Armenia, Colombia and China.
 His schedule includes various concerts in the coming seasons as soloist and conductor with the Kremerata Baltica, and recitals of J.S.
 Bach’s complete Cello Suites and Sonatas and Partitas for solo violin (the latter on cello piccolo) in Venice, Florence and Bologna.
 A special project about music and old master paintings is being performed at The National Gallery in London.

 Mario Brunello has been invited as Guest Conductor by the Philharmonie Zuidnederlands for three years starting from 2018/19 season.